 Then when I was five, I was in kindergarten, half of the year in Newport Beach, California and then half of the year in Washington state when we moved up there.

 But in California, apparently my mom just told me that I hated my teacher, and she wouldn’t let me go to the bathroom for some reason.
 I wet myself, and was embarrassed in front of the whole class.

 That’s it guys.
 I mean that just nails it on the head, that basically gave me, you know PTSD.
 That’s not why I started rocking back and forth, but, I’ve had autism my whole life, Asperger’s, and I was wondering why I was so damaged, like why do I have such guilt and shame?

 I know that being an alcoholic for 20 years, you know, gave me a lot of guilt and shame but I wanted to really nip it in the bud and go to the very beginnings to the root cause, and being laughed at in front of the whole class for my wetting myself is very traumatic.

 My mom just told me that, and recently I did a hypnosis therapy session one hour YouTube video by Michael Sealy in the video says to go back to the most traumatic time that you’ve had, and I didn’t really know where to go, because I been using the same traumatic events over and over with this hypnosis.

 But one day I decided to just visualize being in kindergarten, sitting in class and feeling awkward, and lo and behold, that’s exactly what happened and I don’t remember it.

 My mom just told me that I was very embarrassed and hated the teacher, and I wet myself in the whole class and teased me basically.

 What was your most traumatic event?
 Have you done any therapy for it?
 Has it helped?
-Leave a comment and please subscribe!
+Let us know by sharing this link on social media!